datasciblog/datasciblog.github.io/_posts/2019-12-26-building-app.md

 Training a deep learning model is cool, putting it into [production](https://mtp-vs-gd.herokuapp.com/) is even cooler.

 As a student who had changed from a business background to data science, I always found it difficult to learn and do any IT stuff.
-That was the reason why during nearly two years of studying my master degree at Monash, I had been avoiding the question "What's next after training a machine learning model?".
-At that moment, I knew I should somehow make my model alive by taking further steps - putting it into a mobile or web application.
-But the idea of learning any web/app framework while there were a lot of assignments coming just discouraged me.
+That was the reason why during nearly two years studying at Monash, I had been avoiding the question "What's the next thing to do after training a machine learning model?".
+At that moment, I knew I should somehow make my model alive by taking further steps - putting it into an application.
+But the idea of learning any new web/app frameworks while a lot of assignments were coming just discouraged me.

 Fortunately, I had [Streamlit](https://streamlit.io/) and [Heroku](https://www.heroku.com/).
-They are simple and easy to use.
-While, Streamlit is an app framework which enables you writing an app without leaving your Jupyter Notebook, Heroku's platform gives you the simplest path to deliver your apps quickly.
+While, Streamlit is an framework which enables you writing an app without leaving your Jupyter Notebook, Heroku's platform gives you the simplest path to deliver your apps quickly.
+I found Streamlit familiar just as Shiny in R and with Heroku, my app was deployed in just a few clicks.
+Now, let's see how I built my first app with my deep learning model.

 # Building Application

 ## 1. Train a model and export it

-For the purpose of introducing Streamlit and Heroku, I assume that you already have trained a model and exported it using **fastai** library.
+For the purpose of introducing Streamlit and Heroku, I assume that you've already trained a model and exported it using **fastai** library.

 Don't know how to do it?
 Check out these lessons: